omshii/tos-scanner/engine/README.md

-Please use [Pipfile](https://github.com/pypa/pipfile) or something similar so that it's easy to install dependencies of this project.
+In order to install the dependencies of this project, install [Poetry](https://github.com/sdispater/poetry) and then run `poetry install`.